echobind/bisonapp/README.md

 # Getting Started

-Create a new repo fom the Bison template.
+Create a new repo from the Bison template.

 Using yarn: